-Afreximbank and Government of St Kitts and Nevis Sign Hosting Agreement for AfriCaribbean Trade and Investment Forum (ACTIF2026)
+Afreximbank And Government Of St Kitts And Nevis Sign Hosting Agreement For Africaribbean Trade And Investment Forum (ACTIF2026)

-(MENAFN- News.Africa-Wire) CAIRO, Egypt, April 14, 2026/ -- African Export-Import Bank (Afreximbank) () has announced the signing of the Hosting Agreement with the Government of St Kitts and Nevis for the fifth edition of the AfriCaribbean Trade and Investment Forum (ACTIF2026).
+African Export-Import Bank (Afreximbank) ( ) has announced the signing of the Hosting Agreement with the Government of St Kitts and Nevis for the fifth edition of the AfriCaribbean Trade and Investment Forum (ACTIF2026).

 The signing of the host agreement highlights a shared resolve to deepen Afri-Caribbean partnerships and enhance trade and economic ties.
 ACTIF2026 will take place from 29–31 July 2026 at the St. Kitts Marriott Beach Resort, Casino & Spa in Basseterre.